|1.||Explain and demonstrate understanding of ethical and legal terminology and abbreviations relevant to paramedic practice;|

 |Case Study||Case Based Theory Assessment (60 minutes)||40%|

-Applied paramedic law and ethics : Australia and New Zealand
+Applied paramedic law, ethics and professionalism : Australia and New Zealand 2nd ed.

 Chatswood, NSW Elsevier Australia